-In this section, you get information on useful features for different application development purposes.
+In this section, you can find information on useful features for different application development purposes.

 Retrieving Data by Using API Listeners

-In a web interface you can retrieve data or perform actions by executing API listeners.
-An API listener is defined by the resource that you launch from the web interface and its configuration defining the way it is launched.
+In a web interface, you can retrieve data or perform actions by executing API listeners.
+An API listener is defined by the resource that you launch from the web interface and its configuration that specifies the way it is launched.

 In a web interface, you can trigger and launch: